 - Dinner is a “freebie.”
 At one time, I was into eating “clean”– plain grilled chicken and steamed veggies for dinner, that kind of thing.
 Well, that kinda went out the window after getting married and definitely after getting pregnant.
 Why?
 Because most husbands (and pregnant ladies) don’t like to eat that kind of food.
 It’s just not very fun and exciting.
 But, I do like to manage my weight.
-For me, that means I’m pretty habitual about what I eat for breakfast and lunch (oatmeal, cereal, toast with almond butter; salads; tomato and mozzarella, or turkey sandwiches, respectively).
-Dinner is when I get more creative and indulgent, and try not to think about calorie count (within portion-controlled reason).
+For me, I try to watch what I eat for breakfast and lunch.
+Dinner is when I get more creative and indulgent.

 - Add some “fresh” whenever possible.
 In a perfect world, I would have said “have a vegetable at every dinner,” but that’s not entirely true!
 I try, but some days it’s just too much to cut up that broccoli and put it in the

 microwavesteamer.
 Like 80% of the time, I do prepare a green salad or some type of veggie with lunch and dinner.
 But even on days I don’t, I try to add a splash of fresh.
 Maybe it’s, say, throwing 1/4 cup of fresh chopped basil into a store-bought vodka sauce.
-It’s not much, but I think it makes the sauce so much more delightful and maybe a tad bit healthier.
+Or maybe it’s cutting up literally ONE carrot to go with my grilled cheese, just to put a vegetable in my body.